bra1nDump/ai-task-vscode/docs/features/context-language-server.md

+vscode.language.getDiagnostics() only returns diagnostics for opened tabs :/

 ### Problem matchers

 Use tsc directly with a problem matcher to get the errors? - better do language server straight up